fafal-abnir/HerdGNN/readme.md

 **Directories**
 - `dataset/` : contain the scripts for preprocessing and preparing each dataset
 - `data/` : where raw/processed datasets are stored
-- `experiments/` : Outputput of metrics for each methods save in this directory after directory
+- `experiments/` : Outputput of metrics for each methods save in this directory.

 ---